Placeholder

 Meet three inventors shaping the future of P&G.

-It’s a place where inventors solve complex problems and bring big ideas to life, where teamwork is valued over individual credit, and where inventors can carve out unique career paths based on their skill sets and interests.
+P&G is a place where inventors solve complex problems and bring big ideas to life, where teamwork is valued over individual credit, and where inventors can carve out unique career paths based on their skill sets and interests.

 From Scientific Expertise to Real-World Legacy: Meet Mark Sivik